Robust Equilibria in General Competing Mechanism Games: General Competing Mechanisms

-While (\ref{agent_payoff}) imposes the separability on the agent's payoff function, it is quite general in terms of the nature of actions, how principals' actions affect a player's payoff, and how a player's payoff depends on all agents' types.
-The equivalence between dominant-strategy implementation and Bayesian implementation in Gershkov, et al. (2013) is based on the restrictions that (i) agents' payoff functions are linear, (ii) each agent's type has only \emph{private value}, and (iii) a principal's action is $a=(n,m)$, where an alternative $n$ belongs to a discrete and finite set $\{1,\ldots ,N\}$ and $m$ is a vector of monetary transfers, one for each agent.
-Given that the agent's payoff environment in my paper allows for \emph{interdependent values} and generality of a principal's action, working with dominant strategy incentive compatible direct mechanisms for the characterization of equilibrium allocations loses its generality even with linear payoff functions and monetary transfers.\footnote{ One may consider ex-post incentive compatible direct mechanisms for the case of interdependent types.
+While (\ref{agent_payoff}) imposes the separability on the agent's utility function, it is quite general in terms of the nature of actions, how principals' actions affect a player's utility, and how a player's utility depends on all agents' types.
+The equivalence between dominant-strategy implementation and Bayesian implementation in Gershkov, et al. (2013) is based on the restrictions that (i) agents' utility functions are linear, (ii) each agent's type has only \emph{private value}, and (iii) a principal's action is $a=(n,m)$, where an alternative $n$ belongs to a discrete and finite set $\{1,\ldots ,N\}$ and $m$ is a vector of monetary transfers, one for each agent.
+Given that the agent's utility environment in my paper allows for \emph{interdependent values} and generality of a principal's action, working with dominant strategy incentive compatible direct mechanisms for the characterization of equilibrium allocations loses its generality even with linear utility functions and monetary transfers. \footnote{ One may consider ex-post incentive compatible direct mechanisms for the case of interdependent types.
 However they are generally not equivalent to Bayesian incentive compatible direct mechanisms as shown in Gershkov, et al (2013).}